 Today, even archaeologists have differing opinions about Nero.
 So—guilty or not guilty?
 All we know is that post-fire Nero reused the entire area to build his private palace, so big that it covered the entire expanse of the valley.
 This was his Domus Aurea (Latin for “golden home”) because was extremely elaborate and decorated with the most precious metal.

 Ancient authors describe in great detail how large his residence was, containing a big artificial lake, and even a wild animal park!
 It was truly a city within a city: a testimony of the sovereign’s megalomania.

-The Colosseum’s beginning starts with Nero’s end.
-First, the Senate deposed.
-How did Nero die?
-Emperor Nero subsequently committed suicide in 68 A.D.
+In 68 A.D. the Roman Senate deposed Emperor Nero who fled and subsequently committed suicide in the same year.
 After his death, the Senate proclaimed the “damnatio memoriae” (Latin for “condemnation of memory”).
 This was a Roman penalty by law that required completely destroying any trace of a person, as if the individual never existed.

 After the death of Nero, there was a very turbulent year with three emperors until Emperor Vespasian took control.
 Vespasian began the Flavian dynasty which would be the last blood-line dynasty for over a century.
 It was a great start to a very prosperous time in Rome.